mumble-voip/mumble-www/hugo/content/blog/2025-12-27-finding-foss-bugs.md

 >>> print(ctypes.c_int(int(double_val.value)).value)
 -2147483392
 ```
 Woa!
 That’s a way different number!.
 This is because when we truncate the number down to a 4 byte type, we lose all sorts of things.
-There are good and bad reasons why C and CPP behave this way- sometimes you actually do want to truncate numbers- but in general, this is a vulnerability pattern known as an “integer overflow” or a “type confusion.”
+There are good and bad reasons why C and CPP behave this way - sometimes you actually do want to truncate numbers - but in general, this is a vulnerability pattern known as an “integer overflow” or a “type confusion.”
 (Though type confusions are often much more complex than issues like this one.)

 What was that check again?